-I bring the same qualities of honesty, insightfulness and a focus on results to my coaching practise as to my other work, using thoughtful and incisive questioning techniques to spotlight the challenges facing an individual and then supporting them to find fresh perspectives and techniques to achieve change and deliver very pragmatic and practical results.
+Marian brings the same qualities of honesty, insightfulness and a focus on results to her coaching practise as to her other work, using thoughtful and incisive questioning techniques to spotlight the challenges facing an individual and then supporting them to find fresh perspectives and techniques to achieve change and deliver very pragmatic and practical results.

 What clients say: